JetBrains/sbt-idea-plugin/README.md

 ### From SBT

-To run the plugin from SBT simply use [runIdea](#runidea-nopce-nodebug-suspend--inputkeyunit) task.
+To run the plugin from SBT simply use [runIDE](#runide-nopce-nodebug-suspend--inputkeyunit) task.
-Your plugin will be automatically compiled, an artifact built and attached to new IDEA instance.
+Your plugin will be automatically compiled, an artifact built and attached to new IntelliJ instance.

 Debugger can later be attached to the process remotely - the default port is 5005.